What To Feed Your Dog To Help Keep Their Brain Healthy

 So, how do we make sure we’re keeping their amazing brain in tip-top condition via food?
 What should we be feeding our doggies to ensure good dog brain functioning?

 Foods That Can Help Keep Your Dog’s Brain Healthy

 Studies have shown that a diet rich in antioxidants is great for supporting brain health and functioning.
 Brightly colored fruits and vegetables are usually loaded with antioxidant properties so try chopping up some carrot, or popping a handful of blueberries or raspberries into Fido’s bowl to help them with their antioxidant levels.
 This will also boost their fiber levels which is another perk of including fruits and veggies in their diet!

 Be mindful of some foods that aren’t good for dogs though.
 Check out the below table of foods that are toxic to dogs and should be avoided…

-Omega oils are totally and utterly essential for any pet parent who wants a healthy dog.
-Not only do they reduce inflammation in the body, but these needed fatty acids in these oils help improve blood flow which carries nutrients all over the body, including the major organs like the brain.
+The omegas are totally and utterly essential for any pet parent who wants a healthy dog.
+Not only do they support normal inflammatory response in the body, but these needed fatty acids in these oils help promote blood flow which carries nutrients all over the body, including the major organs like the brain.
 In addition, they can contribute to optimal brain functioning.
 You can give your dog Omega (fish oil) supplements or omegas can be found in fishes like sardines and tuna or even eggs and chicken.